 A DID Document can express cryptographic material, verification methods, and services (e.g., querying endpoints) that allow the [DID] controller to prove control of the [DID].
 Among others, it offers the service of the resolvers of the HTTP architecture.
 The provided services enable trusted interactions associated with the [DID] subject.
 Usually, they are represented using the [JSON-LD] format.
-Some properties of the DID Document include the [DID] subject associated with this DID Document, the controller of the DID Document (e.g., in the case of [Product DID] the [REO's DID]), the verification methods (including cryptographic public keys for authentication and authorized interactions with the [DID] subject or the associated entities, including authentication, authorization, discovery and interaction (i.e., querying) services end-points.
+Some properties of the DID Document include the [DID] subject associated with this DID Document, the controller of the DID Document (e.g., in the case of [Product DID] the [REO's DID]), the verification methods (including cryptographic public keys for authentication and authorized interactions with the [DID] subject), and the services for advertising how an interested party can communicate with the [DID] subject or the associated entities, including authentication, authorization, discovery and interaction (i.e., querying) services end-points.
 The DID Document can be updated whenever needed (e.g., update the services endpoints) by the corresponding [DID] controller (e.g., the REO's [DID]).
 The deployed [DID] method should support full key management and service descriptions for the DID Documents.